mcaacm/Nonadiabatic-transition-paths-from-quantum-jump-trajectories-data-archive/README.md

 Optionally, wfn_plot will attempt to open the file 'in_wfns.txt' and read in 2*n real numbers from the file which are interpreted to be the real and imaginary parts of every complex number required to specify a full truncated basis wavefunction.
 It will then plot this wavefunction.
 Note that wfn_plot will not normalize this wavefunction.
+The basis must be the trunacted energy eigenbasis.